JSTOR-Labs/plant-humanities/black_eyed_peas/README.md

 Black-eyed peas ([_Vigna unguiculata_](https://powo.science.kew.org/taxon/urn:lsid:ipni.org:names:1127257-2)) are <span eid="Q44448">leguminous plants</span> that grow best in semi-arid conditions but can thrive in poor soils with little help.
 They are heat-loving and drought-tolerant, and grow quickly, often giving a harvest of beans within 100 days.
 The ease of growth and usefulness of this crop contributed to its spread from West and East Africa to Egypt by circa 2500 BCE and to the Mediterranean and the Indian subcontinent by 1500 BCE.
 Archaeological and genetic evidence show that West Africans domesticated wild relatives of the plant at least 6,000 years ago.[^ref1] Because of their quick maturing and reliability, black-eyed peas are an important part of mixed <span eid="Q5465532">food systems</span>: wild gathering, hunting, fishing, and <span eid="Q188989">aquaculture</span>, keeping small livestock, and/or building larger herds, <span eid="Q397350">agroforestry</span>, and crop cultivation.
 Diverse specializations protect the community by relying on different foods at different times of the year and ensuring no single crop failure will cause a famine.[^ref2]
 <param ve-image
        fit="contain"
        label="Proposed spread of cowpea from its origins of domestication in Africa.
-Ira A. Herniter et al., 2020, “Genetic, textual, and archeological evidence of the historical global spread of cowpea (Vigna unguiculata [L.] Walp.),” Legume Science (2020). https://doi.org/10.1002/leg3.57." url="https://onlinelibrary.wiley.com/cms/asset/302e2d1e-bd02-4798-8a80-81195158ece3/leg357-fig-0002-m.jpg"> {#paragraph2}
+Ira A. Herniter et al., 2020, “Genetic, textual, and archeological evidence of the historical global spread of cowpea (Vigna unguiculata [L.] Walp.),” Legume Science (2020). https://doi.org/10.1002/leg3.57, © 2020 The Authors.
+Legume Science published by Wiley Periodicals LLC.
+CC BY 4.0." url="https://onlinelibrary.wiley.com/cms/asset/302e2d1e-bd02-4798-8a80-81195158ece3/leg357-fig-0002-m.jpg"> {#paragraph2}